 (a) a complaint alleging non-payment of the standard prevailing wage on a public works contract job;

 (b) a request for an audit of an employer's payroll on a public works contract job; or

 (c) a field investigation by the department of an employer's payroll on a public works contract job.

 (8) "Day" means a calendar day.

-(10) "Determination" means a decision by the department which states the amount of wages and penalty (if any) that may be owed for labor performed on a public works contract job.
+(10) "Determination" means a decision by the department on the merits of a claim, providing the amount of wages and penalty owed for labor performed on a public works contract job.

-(11) "Dispatch city" is the courthouse in the city from the following list which is closest to the center of the job and within the same prevailing wage district, if any: Billings, Bozeman, Butte, Great Falls, Helena, Kalispell, and Missoula.
+(11) "Dispatch city" is the courthouse in the city from the following list which is closest to the center of the job and within the same prevailing wage district, if any: Billings, Bozeman, Butte, Great Falls, Helena, Kalispell, Miles City, Missoula, and Sidney.